campaign-icon

 5:24

 Enterprise technology leaders say this every week.
 The instinct is understandable.
 You have strong engineers, domain complexity, and a desire for control over AI systems.
 Sometimes, building is the right choice.
-But context infrastructure is not one of those cases.

-Across enterprises, I’ve watched teams spend years and millions constructing internal context systems that never achieve reliability.
+Across enterprises, teams spend years and millions constructing internal context systems that never achieve production reliability.
 AI initiatives stall.
 Engineers burn out.
 Meanwhile, competitors deploy governed AI into production.
-This article explains why context infrastructure should be bought—not built—and what enterprises should focus on instead.

 Context infrastructure is the foundational system that determines: